 2024.
 ‘How much of an autocrat do you need to be for the EU to notice?
 Enforcing compliance through informality’.
 IVR World Congress 2024: The Rule of Law, Justice, and the Future of Democracy (Soongsil University Seoul 07/2024).

 2024.
-[Title withheld].
+‘Getting Article 7 Done: Coalition-Building against Hungary in the European Parliament’.
 ECPR SGEU (NOVA University Lisbon, 06/2024).

 2023.
 ‘A Hybrid Judiciary in a Hybrid Regime: A Case Study on Hungary’.
 Workshop ‘Rule of Law and Rechtsstaat under Pressure’ Special Issue ZfVP (University of Warsaw, 09/2023).